AlexHarker/FrameLib/FrameLib_PD_Objects/PD_TO_DO.md

 - My memory is that sigmund uses an attribute-style system so I want to choose something idiomatic to pd for setting these in the box.
 - sigmund~ uses dashes like the command line so I've copied that for now.
 [REVIEW]

-- Message ordering - If messages are sent to pd then currently the message time and stream determines the order.
+- Message Ordering - If messages are sent to pd then currently the message time and stream determines the order.
 In Max there are further considerations to do with object position in a patch so that ordering makes sense - I'm not sure what would be idomatic in pd but logically patch position would seem to make sense, so I'm implenting that [REVIEW]

 **Review**